2016 Q School

 The 2016 Q School was a series of two snooker tournaments held at the start of the 2016–17 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in May 2016 at the Meadowside Centre in Burton-upon-Trent, England with a total 12 players qualifying via the two tournaments and the Order of Merit.

 Format

 The 2016 Q School consisted of two events.
 The two events had 182 entries competing for 12 places on the main tour, four players qualifying from each of the two events, with a further four places available from the Q Tour Order of Merit.
 All matches were the best of seven frames.

 Event 1

-The first 2016 Q School event was held from 11 to 16 May 2016 at the Meadowside Centre in Burton-upon-Trent, England.
+The first 2016 Q School event was held from 11 to 16 May 2016.
 Fang Xiongman, Christopher Keogan, Cao Yupeng and Chen Zhe qualified.
 The results of the four final matches are given below.